A Brief History of Horse Racing

 The growth of racing during this time is well illustrated by the numbers.
 There were 261 races run in the UK in 1762, but by 1849 this had grown to 1307.
 This spread had also began to reach foreign shores with the French Jockey Club being set up in 1833 and the Australian version in 1840.

 The variety of racing was added to with the emergence of jumps racing which began in Ireland in the 18th century.
 This type of racing was traditionally run over distances of up to four and a half miles and featured a variety of obstacles.
-Due to churches often being used as landmarks to identify the start and end of a course, this racing quickly came to be referred to as steeplechasing.
+Due to churches often being used as landmarks to identify the start and end of a course, this quickly came to be referred to as steeplechasing.
 The first such race came in Ireland in the early 19th century.
-A following soon developed in England with the first Grand National being run in 1839.
+A following developed in England soon after with the first Grand National being run in 1839.

 A lack of organisation resulted in the sport suffering a decline in popularity.
 This problem was addressed in 1860 with the establishment of the National Hunt Committee.
 The National Hunt Chase was created and initially moved around courses before settling at Cheltenham.
 This created a centrepiece for the jumps season, growing over the years into the Cheltenham Festival.
 The next major step forward for the sport came with the advent of sponsorship money in 1957 when Whitbread first sponsored the Gold Cup.